AlastairTaft/IsomorphicCss/README.md

 ## Troubleshooting
 #### My client code throws a pushCss run time error, what gives ?!?
 Unless you wrap your client code in the same `<Isomporphic />` component the `pushCss` method won't be available in the context, this is effectively just providing a noop to avoid runtime errors.
-Alternatively you can do checks to see if your on the server before called pushCss.
+Alternatively you can do checks to see if your on the server before calling pushCss.